 Additions and Substitutions

-- Grill or pan-sear the salmon in a large skillet instead of baking them on a sheet pan.
+- Choose a different cooking method.
+Grill or pan-sear the salmon in a large skillet instead of baking them on a sheet pan.

-- I drizzle Kewpie sesame dressing over the salmon bowl, but experiment with other dressings recipes like miso vinaigrette.
+- Swap the dressing.
+I drizzle Kewpie sesame dressing over the salmon bowl, but experiment with other dressings recipes like miso vinaigrette.
 You can also add a dollop of spicy Sriracha mayo, serrano crema, wasabi aioli, avocado green goddess dressing, pineapple corn salsa, or mango pico de gallo.

 How to Make a Sesame Salmon Bowl